Maryam Omar: International career

+2010–2019: Early years

 Omar was first selected for the Kuwait national team squad in 2010, the same year she took up the game.
 The national squad travelled to Singapore to play in a tournament, and she therefore had to skip the first two weeks of her first semester in college.
 Her father was not amused.
 She was also still very inexperienced: "I played for two years for the Kuwaiti side without understanding the rules much.
 I was really just an expert fielder, like, 'See ball, catch ball'", she has since told The National.

 In 2013, ahead of the ACC U19 Championship in Thailand, Omar was appointed as captain of the team.
 Although she thought at that time that her cricket knowledge was not up to the mark, she had been hoping for the captain's role when she felt she was ready.
 During that tournament, she scored her first international half century, in an innings in which she was unbeaten.

 The following year, 2014, Omar was player of the tournament at the GCC Women's T20 Championship in Oman, in which Kuwait finished second.
 In 2015, she was again player of the tournament, and also led her team to its first ever tournament victory, in the Chiang Mai 3rd ladies championship in Thailand.
 By the middle of 2016, she considered herself to be as one of the top female cricketers in the Gulf region.
 In December 2016, after her move to Melbourne, she was named as best batswoman at the UAE International Women's T20 tournament in Sharjah.